Linux music player

 Common Ethereal Waves keybindings

-- Ctrl + UUpdate library
+- Ctrl + UPartial library update

 - Ctrl + QQuit